 There must be a minimum of one marshal per post.
-The Clerk of the Course can decide to have more marshals at difficult passages, in order to give assistance to a rider in the interests of safety.
+The Clerk of the Course and/or the Race Director can decide to have more marshals at difficult passages, in order to give assistance to a rider in the interests of safety.